mica

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Approve or reject a bridge resolution' and specifies the effect 'Approval upgrades Ampel to GREEN.'
-It distinguishes from sibling tools like bridge_resolve which likely creates the resolution.
+The description clearly states the tool's function: 'Approve or reject a bridge resolution.'
+The additional effect 'Approval upgrades Ampel to GREEN' reinforces the specific purpose and differentiates it from sibling tools like bridge_resolve and bridge_status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.